ShawneeStudent/ETEC2104_01_GroupProject/readme.txt

 Keep on the day and night
 Time to ride
 No matter what anyone say
-I’ll find my way
+Iâ€™ll find my way
-Yeah I’ll never go away
+Yeah Iâ€™ll never go away
 Never go away

 Now nobody can stop me no way